laingsimon/rummy/README.md

 # Taking turns

 When playing, your hand will be shown towards the top of the page.
 You can re-arrange them as you see fit.
 When it is your turn the background will turn green.
-The other players are shown above your hand, with the current player highlighted in green.
+The other players are shown below your hand, with the current player highlighted in green.

-If you want to take a card from the deck, click on the deck (purple back).
-Otherwise click on a card to pick it up or put it back.
+If you want to take a card from the deck, drag a card from the deck (purple back).
+Otherwise drag a face-up card to your hand.
+Drag the card you want to discard to the face-up pile (to the left of the deck).

-Tick the option, BEFORE, returning a card to indicate that you've won.
+If your move leaves you with a winning hand, click the button under the deck.
+Make sure you discard your card first.
+The other players will need to review and confirm you have won.
+Once at least half of the other player agree then everyone's hand will be shown.